Guotepauc/Guotepauc/Learning/README.md

 - Cyber Threat Intelligence is only one small part of the curriculum
 - Some concepts are intentionally repeated across the three levels
 - Several analytical frameworks are introduced rather than deeply practised
-- HUMINT, surveillance, and targeting are less directly applicable to a corporate CTI role
+- HUMINT, surveillance, and targeting are less directly applicable to corporate CTI
 - UK surveillance legislation has limited applicability outside that legal context
 - The course does not cover ATT&CK mapping, STIX/TAXII, technical indicators, detection engineering, or CTI platforms in depth